-On August 12, 2016, Inomin Mines Inc. signed a definitive agreement to acquire 100% of the King's Point property in the Green Bay area of Newfoundland (the "Property") for a one-time payment of 2,750,000 escrowed common shares of Inomin at \$0.07 per share and a 2.5% net smelter royalty ("NSR") in favour of the vendor, of which 1.5% of the NSR is purchasable by Inomin for \$1 million.
+On August 12, 2016, Inomin signed a definitive agreement to acquire 100% of the King's Point property in the Green Bay area of Newfoundland (the "Property") for a one-time payment of 2,750,000 escrowed common shares of Inomin at \$0.07 per share and a 2.5% net smelter royalty ("NSR") in favour of the vendor, of which 1.5% of the NSR is purchasable by Inomin for \$1 million.

 The acquisition of the King's Point property received final TSX-V acceptance and closed effective January 20, 2017.
 On January 31, 2017 the Company also entered into an Operator Agreement with the vendor to operate exploration and mining programs under the Company's direction and at its discretion on the King's Point Property for a period of 2 years.
-Pursuant to the Operator Agreement, the Company will pay a management fee to the operator equal to 10% of all exploration expenditures defined under the terms of the agreement except for contracts in excess of \$100,000, for which a management fee of 5% will be paid.
+Pursuant to the Operator Agreement, the Company would have paid a management fee to the operator equal to 10% of all exploration expenditures defined under the terms of the agreement except for contracts in excess of \$100,000, for which a management fee of 5% would have had to be paid.

-On May 16, 2018, the Company entered into an agreement to option its 100% owned King's Point property to Maritime Resources Corp. (see Significant Events note 12(b))
+On May 16, 2018, the Company entered into an agreement to option its 100% owned King's Point property to Maritime Resources Corp. (see Significant Events note 12(a)).

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED MARCH 31, 2019 AND 2018
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED MARCH 31, 2020 AND 2019 (Expressed in Canadian Dollars)